Distance Restricted Manipulation in Voting

 Suppose the algorithm outputs that the input instance is a \YES instance.
-Then we claim that the manipulator's preference $\suc_M$ is a successful stable manipulation.
-Suppose not, then there exist an alternative $a\in\AA\setminus\{c\}$ and an $n$-voters preference profile $\RR^a$ such that (i) the Kendall-Tau distance between the $j$-th preferences of \PP and $\RR^a$ is at most $\delta_j$ for every $j\in[n]$ and (ii) the score of the alternative $a$ is more than the score of the alternative $c$ in the profile $(\RR^a,\suc_M)$.
-Suppose the position of the alternative $a$ in $\suc_M$ be $j_a\in\{2,\ldots,m\}$.
-Then, from the design of the algorithm it follows that $S(\QQ^a,c)+\alpha_1 \ge S(\QQ^a,a)+\alpha_t$ where $\QQ^a$ is the profile considered by the algorithm in the $j_a$-th iteration (when the alternative $a$ was placed at the $j_a$-th position) for checking safety of $a$ at position $j_a$.
+Then we claim that the manipulator's preference $\suc_M$ is a successful manipulation.
+Suppose not, then there exists an alternative $a\in\AA\setminus\{c\}$ and an $n$-voters preference profile $\RR^a$ such that (i) the Kendall Tau distance between the $j$-th preferences of \PP and $\RR^a$ is at most $\delta_j$ for every $j\in[n]$ and (ii) the score of the alternative $a$ is more than the score of the alternative $c$ in the profile $(\RR^a,\suc_M)$.
+Suppose the position of the alternative $a$ in $\suc_M$ is $j_a\in\{2,\ldots,m\}$.
+Then, from the design of the algorithm, it follows that $S(\QQ^a,c)+\alpha_1 \ge S(\QQ^a,a)+\alpha_{j_a}$ where $\QQ^a$ is the profile considered by the algorithm in the $j_a$-th iteration (when the alternative $a$ was placed at the $j_a$-th position) for checking safety of $a$ at position $j_a$.
 From the construction of $\QQ^a$, it follows that $S(\QQ^a,a)-S(\QQ^a,c) \ge S(\RR^a,a)-S(\RR^a,c)$ and thus we have the following

-which implies that $S(\RR^a,c)+\alpha_1 \ge S(\RR^a,a)+\alpha_t$.
+which implies that $S(\RR^a,c)+\alpha_1 \ge S(\RR^a,a)+\alpha_{j_a}$.
 However, this contradicts our assumption that the score of the alternative $a$ is more than the score of the alternative $c$ in the profile $(\RR^a,\suc_M)$.
 Hence the instance was indeed a \YES instance.
-Now suppose the algorithm outputs that the input instance is a \NO instance.
+Now suppose that the algorithm outputs that the input instance is a \NO instance.
 Then, there exists an integer $t\in\{2,\ldots,m\}$ such that the algorithm does not find any alternative in the $t$-th iteration to be placed at position $t$ safely.
 We observe that, if a position $k$ is unsafe for an alternative $x\in\AA\setminus\{c\}$, then the position $k-1$ is also unsafe for $x$.
-Then we have $m-t+1$ alternatives, namely the alternatives in the set $\AA\setminus\AA_{t-1}$, who must appear within the rightmost $m-t$ positions of any manipulator's preference $\suc_M^\pr$ if $\suc_M^\pr$ results in a successful stable manipulation which is, by pigeon holing principle, impossible.
-Hence the input instance was indeed a \NO instance and thus the algorithm is correct. \end{proof}
+Then we have $m-t+1$ alternatives, namely the alternatives in the set $\AA\setminus\AA_{t-1}$, who must appear within the rightmost $m-t$ positions of any manipulator's preference $\suc_M^\pr$ if $\suc_M^\pr$ were to result in a successful manipulation, which is, by pigeonhole principle, impossible.
+Hence the input instance was indeed a \NO instance\longversion{ and thus the algorithm is correct.} \end{proof}

-We next present our polynomial time algorithm for the \SM problem for the maximin voting rule if we have only one manipulator.